mcardielo/docker-webdav/README.md

 ```
 docker run -d --restart always -e 'AUTH_TYPE'='Digest' -e 'USERNAME'='alice' -e 'PASSWORD'='mypassword' \
     -v '/mnt/webdav':'/var/lib/dav/data':'rw' -v '/mnt/appdata':'/var/lib/dav':'rw' \
-    -e SSL_CERT=selfsigned -p '80:80' 'apachewebdav/apachewebdav'
+    -e SSL_CERT=selfsigned -p '80:80' 'mcardielo/webdav'
 ```

 If you bind mount a certificate chain to `/cert.pem` and a private key to `/privkey.pem`, the container will use that instead!

 ### Authenticate multiple clients

 Specifying `USERNAME` and `PASSWORD` only supports a single user.
-If you want to have lots of different logins for various users, bind mount your own file to `/user.passwd` and the container will use that instead.
+If you want to have lots of different logins for various users everyone with their own directory, bind mount your own file to `/user.passwd` and the container will use that instead.

+When using  multi-user, a `transfer` folder is automatically created and it is accesible for all authenticated users.

 If using `Basic` authentication, run the following commands through the Containers Console: